Outdoor Recreation (OREC)

 OREC 5006 (2) Issues in Natural Resources Management

-Address the challenge of managing natural resources within the increasingly complex context of climate change and development, while balancing an increase in diverse and competing values.
-Explore case studies across topics and geographies, and apply theory, and practical policy tools to address problems of natural resource policy and management for just and durable outcomes.
+Address the challenge of managing natural resources within the increasingly complex context of climate change and development, while balancing diverse and competing values.
+Explore case studies across topics and geographies and apply theoretical and practical policy tools to address problems of natural resource policy and management for just and durable outcomes.

 Requisites: Restricted to graduate students only.